Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-Remember that by spaying your dog will reduce the risk of breast cancer in the future.
-You want to aim at before her first heat, but since you're reading this, I'm assuming your dog is already experiencing her heat cycle.
+Remember that spaying your dog will reduce the risk of breast cancer in the future.
+You want to aim for before her first heat, but since you're reading this, I'm assuming your dog is already experiencing her heat cycle.
 Shoot for after her first heat and before her second, otherwise, the risks of breast cancer are the same as a dog who was never spayed at all.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Marge on February 05, 2016: